 The Department of Natural Sciences offers a major in biology, a minor in biology, and a minor in mathematics.
-The major in biology prepares the student for a career in science, or prepares them for several pre-professional programs including pre-med, pre-dental, pre-pharmacy and pre-physical therapy.
+The major in biology prepares the student for a career in science, preprofessional programs including pre-med, pre-dental, pre-pharmacy and pre-physical therapy.